neuhalje/bouncy-gpg/README.md

    data files
 2. Your `pre-processing` needs to split up the data for further processing
 3. `pre-processing` stream-processes the GPG/ZIP archive
-    1. The GPG stream is decrypted using the [DecryptWithOpenPGPInputStreamFactory](src/main/java/name/neuhalfen/projects/crypto/bouncycastle/openpgp/decrypting/DecryptWithOpenPGPInputStreamFactory.java)
+    1. The GPG stream is decrypted using the [BouncyGPG.decryptAndVerifyStream()](src/main/java/name/neuhalfen/projects/crypto/bouncycastle/openpgp/BouncyGPG.java) `InputStream`
     2. The ZIP file is processed with [ExplodeAndReencrypt](src/main/java/name/neuhalfen/projects/crypto/bouncycastle/openpgp/reencryption/ExplodeAndReencrypt.java)
         1. Each file from the archive is [processed](src/main/java/name/neuhalfen/projects/crypto/bouncycastle/openpgp/reencryption/ZipEntityStrategy.java)
         2. And transparently  encrypted with GPG and stored for further processing
-4. The `processing` job  [processes](src/main/java/name/neuhalfen/projects/crypto/bouncycastle/openpgp/decrypting/DecryptWithOpenPGPInputStreamFactory.java) the files without writing plaintext to the disk.
+4. The `processing` job  [transparently reads](src/main/java/name/neuhalfen/projects/crypto/bouncycastle/openpgp/decrypting/SignatureValidatingInputStream.java) the files without writing plaintext to the disk.

 encrypt.sh
 -----------